 Different types of colorful orthodontics are implemented with the fixed plastic brackets.

-To select the best type of brackets, you should consult with an orthodontist to make the right decision based on specific criteria such as aesthetics and smile design correction as well as medical criteria such as dental deformities (e.g., irregularity of teeth), type of bite disorder, cost of orthodontics, and other parameters.
+When choosing the perfect bracket for yourself, it’s recommended to consult with an orthodontist.
+Not only for making the right decision based on specific criteria.
+Such as aesthetics and smile design correction.
+Along with aesthetics, there is medical criteria as well (such as dental deformities).
+Including (e.g., irregularity of teeth), type of bite disorder, cost of orthodontics, and other parameters.
 For instance, the fixed orthodontics is considered the best option for severe maxillofacial deformities.
 It is also a cost-effective treatment approach.

 The costs of different types of orthodontic brackets depend on the types of materials and maintenance expenses.
 For instance, ceramic and plastic brackets are more expensive than the other types with respect to materials and maintenance.
 In particular, they require more sessions of repair and adjustment than the fixed orthodontics.